What is a Safe Community?

-Community safety includes safe public places, road safety, crime prevention, injury prevention, reducing alcohol related harm, safety at work, water safety, safety in the home and safety by design.
+Community safety includes safe public places, road safety, violence prevention, injury prevention, reducing alcohol-related harm, safety at work, water safety, safety in the home and safety by design.

 International Safety Standards

-Based on international safety standards, recommend as an effective approach by the World Health Organization’s (WHO), this initiative sparked community action around the world leading to Safe Communities through injury prevention and safety education.
+Based on international safety standards, Safe Communities is recommended as an effective approach by the World Health Organization (WHO).
+This initiative sparked community action around the world leading to Safe Communities through injury prevention and safety education.
 SCFNZ can draw on global research and resources in injury prevention, safety management systems and crime prevention through environmental design, for safe community development.

-The SCFNZ is also a member of the Pan Pacific Safe Communities Network (PPSCN), which brings together safety communities from New Zealand, Australia, United States of America, and Canada – working closely on injury prevention and community safety management systems.
+The SCFNZ is also a member of the Pan Pacific Safe Communities Network (PPSCN), which brings together Safe Communities from New Zealand, Australia, United States of America and Canada – working closely on injury prevention and community safety management systems.
 The PPSCN is currently in the process of developing official relations with the WHO.

-SCFNZ is an Accrediting Centre of Pan Pacific Safe Community Network, an International Safe Community Support Centre of the WHO Collaborating Centre on Community Safety Promotion.
-The PPSCN is working closely with WHO pending its designation as an Non-government organisation (NGO) in Official Relationship with WHO.
+SCFNZ is an Accrediting Centre of PPSCN and is an International Safe Community Support Centre.
+The Safe Communities model is a World Health Organization (WHO) recommended approach.
+The PPSCN is working closely with WHO pending its designation as a non-government organisation (NGO) in an official relationship with WHO.